The

 recipient.

-Woody Nightshade Eradication The
+Invasive species - Woody Nightshade Eradication The

 club, in cooperation with CSISS, organizes an annual weed pull along the foreshore trail to help contain,